Aracho1/cv/README.md

 **UBS Asset Management** (2018 - 2020)
 _Business Manager_

+- Maintained internal sales database by monitoring data quality and working to improve database feaures in liaison with IT and Finance departments
+- Managed daily and monthly sales reporting processes and promoted their oversight and transparency
 - Improved the efficiency and speed of daily finance flow reporting by 30% by optimising the reporting process and structure
 - Increased annual cross-business referrals by 28% by working on implementing a new incentive scheme
 - Enhanced the oversight of UK sales activities by at least 50% by establishing responsibility discharge matrix